What is SSL?

 What do you consider low volume, low transaction?

 It is all about customer confidence.
-Whilst RapidSSL technology is production grade, only you can really determine whether your customers confidence will improve significantly if you purchase an established brand like GeoTrust.
+While RapidSSL technology is production grade, only you can really determine whether your customers confidence will improve significantly if you purchase an established brand like GeoTrust.

 As a guide, typical customer transaction value is sub 50 USD, and volumes of transactions are less than 50 per week.

 Note: The 50 per week example figure is simply a commercial guide and not a technical restriction.
-Technically the RapidSSL certificate will not be restricted from conducting more transactions than 50 - they are still industry standard 128 / 256 bit SSL certificates.
-However it is our opinion that sites conducting more than 50 transactions will require a Professional Level SSL certificate due to the increased likelihood that the website's customers will expect SSL from a highly credible and established SSL provider and well known internationally accepted SSL brand.
+Technically the RapidSSL certificate will not be restricted from conducting more transactions than 50 - they are still industry standard SSL certificates.
+However it is our opinion that sites conducting more than 50 transactions will require a Professional Level SSL certificate due to the increased likelihood that the web site's customers will expect SSL from a highly credible and established SSL provider and well known internationally accepted SSL brand.

 What is a FreeSSL Certificate?

-FreeSSL is a FULLY FUNCTIONAL chained root test certificate valid for 30 days.
-It is the only fully trusted chained root trial certificate available.
+FreeSSL is a FULLY FUNCTIONAL SSL trial certificate valid for 30 days.
+It is the only fully trusted trial certificate available.
 If you need to test your server, or would like to test our support and issuance speed then FreeSSL is an ideal solution.

 FreeSSL certificates have the same browser recognition rates as both our RapidSSL and RapidSSL Wildcard, and upgrading to either one of these certificate is easy.